 But, since it comes with an ether wallet too, you can also send and receive eth.
 This is a great option if you like playing DApp games for crypto!

 Coinomi is another multi-asset wallet that supports practically every cryptocurrency and token you can dream of, including ethereum.
 They allow easy exchanges between any of the supported assets from within the interface using ShapeShift.

 They also offer much more anonymity than many wallets with no identity-linking, no IP or transaction tracking, and your IP is even filtered through their servers for added anonymity.

 They support multiple languages, and the source code is always available so you can verify security for yourself alongside the community.
-They also have an Android app currently and an iOS app in the works.
+An Android and an iOS app are currently in the works.

 Etherwall was the very first desktop wallet software for Ethereum.
 They are fully open-source, and offer a couple different packages.
 The first, the full node client mode, requires that users download the full (large) ethereum blockchain.
 The thin client mode uses a remote ethereum node for information and sending transactions.
 They are security-centric and have chosen to not implement a web version due to potential security holes.
 Etherwall also supports Trezor hardware wallets.

 This is an open-source, client-side wallet that makes it easy to create a new wallet.
 Users are then able to store their own ether, rather than keep it on an exchange.
 This one can be daunting for beginners, but it does give you a lot of control, since keys are stored on your own equipment (paper or otherwise), rather than on their servers.
 This is a great option if you need to create a quick wallet, and if you’re unsure about how to backup a wallet, they do offer a tutorial.